Search information pages

 refers to article 115 from Volume 1 of the journal.

 Why publish your article in Multidisciplinary Respiratory Medicine?

 Multidisciplinary Respiratory Medicine's open access policy allows maximum visibility of articles published in the journal as they are available to a wide, global audience.
 Articles that have been especially highly accessed are highlighted with a 'Highly accessed' graphic, which appears on the journal's contents pages and search results.

 Speed of publication

 Multidisciplinary Respiratory Medicine offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
-Articles are published with their final citation immediately upon acceptance in a provisional PDF form.
-The article will subsequently be published in both fully browsable web form, and as a formatted PDF; the article will then be available through Multidisciplinary Respiratory Medicine, BioMed Central and PubMed Central and will also be included in PubMed.
+Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Multidisciplinary Respiratory Medicine, BioMed Central and PubMed Central and will also be included in PubMed.

 Promotion and press coverage